Axle-Bucamp/pokemon_RL/README.md

-# pokemon with renforcement learning battle bot
+# Pokemon with reinforcement learning battle bot

 to execute the project run the javascript with pokemon-showdonw package installed then run the python train file with (tensorflow, numpy, pandas, web-socket-client) installed